 Type 1 Diabetes Mellitus results when the pancreas, an organ that is responsible for secreting digestive enzymes into the small intestine, fails to produce enough insulin leading to an elevated blood glucose level.
-Insulin is an important enzyme that is specifically found in Beta cells of the pancreas and is in charge of regulating blood glucose levels.
-Secretion of insulin after consumption of food triggers the liver, muscle cells and fat cells to store glucose from the blood to be further used as energy.
-This process prevents glucose from accumulating in the blood stream leading to hyperglycemia that has detrimental effects such as heart disease and nerve neuropathy.
+Insulin is an important enzyme specifically in Beta cells of the pancreas and is in charge of regulating blood glucose levels.
+Secretion of insulin after consumption of food triggers the liver, muscle cells and fat cells to store glucose from the blood for energy.
+In addition, this process prevents glucose from accumulating in the blood stream leading to hyperglycemia that has detrimental effects such as heart disease and nerve neuropathy.

 The mechanism by which the pancreatic beta cells are selectively destroyed is still unknown.
 However, studies have postulated that it is multifactorial in origin such as environmental triggers that interact with genetic susceptibility factors.
-After the beta cells are destroyed, inflammation abates and the cells become atrophic.
-On the other hand, non-insulin producing cells of the pancreas, such as the alpha cells and delta cells, are spared.
+After the destruction of the beta cells, inflammation abates and the cells become atrophic.
+On the other hand, this spares the non-insulin producing cells of the pancreas, such as the alpha cells and delta cells.

 Type 1 Diabetes Mellitus is also usually associated with other autoimmune diseases such as Celiac disease, Grave’s disease, Pernicious anemia and Addison’s disease.
 However, it would take 4 to 10 years from the onset of type 1 Diabetes Mellitus before these autoimmune diseases are acquired.

 Furthermore, diabetes Mellitus is one of the most common metabolic disorders worldwide.
 In fact, in 2013, it is estimated that roughly around 382 million people suffer from this condition.
 However, type 1 Diabetes Mellitus is far less common than type 2 Diabetes Mellitus, owning only 10% of the total cases.